unified-ui/unifiedui-platform-service/CONCEPT.md

 #### Caching Layer

-AIHub implements a **caching layer** to optimize performance and reduce load on the underlying database.
+unifiedui implements a **caching layer** to optimize performance and reduce load on the underlying database.
 The cache layer is critical for minimizing latency in authorization checks and frequently accessed data.

 **Key Use Cases:**